maurergroup/deltascf-aims/README.md

 pip install poetry
 ```

 It is recommended to use [pyenv](https://github.com/pyenv/pyenv) to manage the local python version, however this is not essential.
 If this is desired, then simply install and set the local python version.
-You should also tell poetry the environment you wish to use to create a virtual environment:
+You should also tell poetry the environment you wish to use to create a virtual environment.
+For example:

 ```shell
 pyenv install 3.11.1